Sakshamv06/GitHub_Documentation/GitHub.md

 As soon as you make a commit, you can open a pull request and start a discussion, even before the code is finished.

 In this step, you'll open a pull request in your own repository and then merge it yourself.
-It's a great way to practise the GitHub flow before working on larger projects.
+It's a great way to practice the GitHub flow before working on larger projects.

 1. Click the Pull requests tab of your `hello-world` repository.